Nadine-Schmitt/bachelorThesis-nadischm/README.md

                      Does entity annotations have an impact on the word embedding training process?

-An extensive parameter tuning were peformed and for the best parameters the results were checked with other algorithms of word embeddings using [gensim's fastText libary](https://radimrehurek.com/gensim/models/fasttext.html) and other languages (German, Italian, Spanish and French).
+An extensive parameter tuning is peformed and for the best parameters the results are checked with other algorithms of word embeddings using [gensim's fastText libary](https://radimrehurek.com/gensim/models/fasttext.html) and other languages (German, Italian, Spanish and French).

 In the following figure an overview of the implementation is given: